Varunapriya: Structure and Lakshana

 It is the 6th rāgam in the 4th chakra Veda.
 The mnemonic name is Veda-Sha.
 The mnemonic phrase is sa ri gi ma pa dhu nu.
 Its ' structure (ascending and descending scale) is as follows (see swaras in Carnatic music for details on below notation and terms):

 The notes chathusruthi rishabham, sadharana gandharam, shuddha madhyamam, shatsruthi dhaivatham and kakali nishadham are used in this scale.
 As it is a melakarta, by definition it is a sampoorna rāgam (has all seven notes in ascending and descending scale).
 It is the shuddha madhyamam equivalent of Neetimati, which is the 60th melakarta scale.

-Janya rāgams

-Varunapriya does not have janya rāgams (derived scales) associated with it.
-See List of janya rāgams for a full list of janya scales.

-Compositions

-A few compositions set to Varunapriya are: